Setting up Anki

 Japanese language support

-Press "Tools" > "Add-ons" > "Get Add-ons" to download and install the AJT Furigana add-on.
+Press "Tools" > "Add-ons" > "Get Add-ons" to download and install the AJT Japanese add-on.
 Then restart.
-The add-on is bundled with mecab, so you don't need to install any additional dependencies.
+The add-on is bundled with Mecab, so you don't need to install any additional dependencies.

 Anki settings